 Although the character lighting system described above is a lot more flexible than the level lighting system, for some reason its potential was largely unused.
 Only in a few stages do we see Sonic and other characters colored differently, and in the majority of areas the lighting on Sonic barely changes at all.
-Since I have reverse engineered the palette generation formula, I was also able to convert SADX character lighting parameters into palettes.
+Since I have reverse engineered the palette generation formula, I was also able to convert SADX character lighting parameters into palettes that can be applied per-vertex with the Dreamcast version’s Lantern system.
 Here’s what those palettes look like in comparison with the Dreamcast version:

 You can see how the Dreamcast version’s palettes are much richer, with more gradations and color variety than the Gamecube version.
 It was entirely possible to recreate the Dreamcast version’s character lighting in SADX, but the potential was hardly used at all.
 Most levels in SADX use simple white-to-black gradients for character lighting, sometimes with minor specular tints, which would’ve been a good start, but only a handful of levels in SADX use specular colors different from white and grey.